WHAT WE DO

-AllBright is a politically independent, non-profit foundation that promotes equality and diversity in senior positions in the business sector.
-We are actively working with advocacy to influence decision-makers in the business sector to work consciously and purposefully to increase the proportion of women in senior positions.
-We continuously identify the gender balance of business management teams and boards of directors to highlight the issue of representation.
-AllBright aims to shift the debate from discussing problems to delivering solutions.
+Women and men should have equal rights and opportunities to influence and develop in their professions and at their workplaces.
+This is not the reality today - and this is what Allbright wants to change.
+Allbright is a politically-independent, non-profit foundation that promotes equality and diversity on the executive business level in Sweden.
+We work actively to influence decision-makers in the business sector to work consciously and purposefully to increase the proportion of women in senior positions.
+We continually identify the gender balance of business management teams and boards of directors to highlight the issue of representation.
+Allbright aims to shift the debate from discussing problems to delivering solutions.

 One in five executives are woman,